PENTAGON SCAM ENRICHES “REVOLVING DOOR” BUDDIES

 In fact, the job of overseeing contractors is, in itself, actually contracted out.
 Oh, it gets better, the job of overseeing the contractors who oversee the contractors is contracted out also.
 Is there an end to this?
 We haven’t found it yet.

-Posted by Gordon Duff on Sep 5 2010, With 0 Reads, Filed under AfPak, WarZone.
+Posted by Gordon Duff, Senior Editor on September 5, 2010, With 461 Reads Filed under Afghanistan War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.